fmedrano2019/TraderJoes/approach.md

 # Approach
+## Datasets
+- The TDAmeritrade API was resposnible for compiling basic finacial data for $AAPL and a number of comparative assests over the past 10 years including:
+    - Open
+    - Close
+    - High
+    - Low
+    - Volume
+- Comparative Assets
+    - To accurately gauge and incorporate industry and macro trends, we have compiled the basic technical indicators of competitive companies, industry indexes.
+These included:
+        - $META
+        - $GOOGL
+        - $MSFT
+        - $AMZN
+        - $SP500
+- Tweets mentioning “$AAPL” and “AAPL” are scraped from Twitter.
+- The dataset includes data from 05/09/2013 to 03/31/2023

 ## Technical Analysis
 - Feature Creation
     - Technical indicators are computed from our initial set of basic indicators (Open, Close, High, Low, and Volume).
 Some of the technical indicators computed are: